cloudhubke/cloudhub-components-docs/src/pages/docs/react/Select.md

 ## Select

-import {Block } from 'cloudhub-components';
+import {Block } from '@cloudhub-ux/core';
-import {StaticListSelector, RemoteSelector} from 'cloudhub-components/dist/selectors' import {sizes} from '../../../theme';
+import {StaticListSelector, RemoteSelector} from '@cloudhub-ux/core/selectors' import {sizes} from '../../../theme';

 Select component is implemented from the [React-select](https://react-select.com).